Skip to content

 Fee-based programs

-The following programs are self-sustaining, fee-based programs administered in partnership with the UW Continuum College – Professional & Continuing Education (PCE).
-Course fees are charged on a per-quarter or per-credit basis and are the same for Washington state residents and non-resident students.
-We encourage you to visit the Office of the University Registrar Fee-Based Program FAQs page for more information.
+Fee-based programs are self-sustaining programs administered in partnership with UW Continuum College – Professional & Continuing Education (PCE).
+Course fees are charged by quarter or credit and are the same for Washington state residents and non-residents.

 Program Cost

-Master of Science in Clinical Informatics & Patient-Centered Technologies $727/credit
+Master of Science in Clinical Informatics & Patient-Centered Technologies $741/credit

-Graduate certificate in Sexual and Reproductive Health $980/credit
+Graduate certificate in Sexual and Reproductive Health TBD

 *ABSN cohorts pay the same tuition rate throughout their program of study